kaiserwastaken/encryption/README.md

-# Cipheros

-Cipheros is a rudamentary way to encrypt and decrypt strings using a generated key.
+This is a rudamentary way to encrypt and decrypt strings using a generated key.
 End to End version in production.

 ## Installation